 With the emergence of the experienced and demanding consumer of tourism products subject to societal change, and within a shifting business environment, industry response has become focused on new niche tourism products and the development of niche market opportunities.
 This module provides the opportunity for students to explore and analyse the process of new product development and innovation in the international tourism industry against a backdrop of pertinent, contemporary travel and tourism issues and concerns.

-Students may opt to participate in a study trip to a European destination.
+You will have the opportunity to participate in a study trip to a European destination.
 The cost of the optional trip would not normally exceed £500 for flights and accommodation.
-Students normally allow an additional £100 for their expenses.
+You will also need to allow an additional £100 approximately for your expenses.

 The programme team also aims to provide a regional or national study trip annually to a tourism attraction or similar destination.
-In some cases students are required to contribute to the cost of entry; this would normally not exceed £50.00
+In some cases you may be required to contribute to the cost of entry; this would normally not exceed £50.

 Methods of Learning

-For this programme, taught study will be a combination of lectures, seminars, online activities and workshops, usually totalling 12 hours per week.
-We recommend students spend 24 hours per week in self-directed study time.
+For this course you can expect taught study to be a combination of lectures, seminars, online activities and workshops, usually totalling 12 hours per week.
+We recommend that you spend 24 hours per week in self-directed study time.

 Facilities and Special Features

-A variety of individual and group based assessments are used including written reports, client projects, presentations, and portfolios.
-Some assignments shall require students to interact with the live business operations within hospitality providers.
+A variety of individual and group-based assessments are used including written reports, client projects, presentations, and portfolios.
+Some assignments will require you to interact with the live business operations within hospitality providers.

-Hospitality graduates can find careers in catering, conference and events management and consultancy within the tourism and leisure sector, the entertainment sector, and in facilities and food service management.
-Graduates may choose to become an Accommodation manager, Catering manager, Event organiser, Hotel manager or Restaurant manager; or work in one of the many support roles within these sectors.
-Alternatively, graduates may choose to extend their education into Postgraduate study.
+Hospitality graduates can find careers in catering, conference and events management as well as in consultancy within the tourism and leisure sector, the entertainment sector, and in facilities and food service management.
+You might choose to pursue a career as an Accommodation manager, Catering manager, Event organiser, Hotel manager or Restaurant manager or work in one of the many support roles within these sectors.
+Alternatively, you can choose to extend your education into postgraduate study.